rackerlabs/docs-core-infra-user-guide/cloud-ops/limits.rst

 -------------------------------
 When you log into your `Cloud Control
 Panel <https://mycloud.rackspace.com/>`__, you can examine and change your managed cloud configuration.
-For example, you can create a Cloud Server or delete a block storage volume.
+For example, you can create a cloud server or delete a block storage volume.
 You can also examine and change your account itself in several areas: